 Click here for a quick summary video outlining the steps of robotic radical prostatectomy.
 Note that this video contains actual surgical techniques and viewer discretion is advised.

 As this is a surgical website, the discussion of radiotherapy shall remain brief.
 We recommend that interested patients seek the opinion of an experienced radiation oncologist.

-Radiotherapy is generally offered as an alternative to surgery, particularly in men in whom surgery may not be appropriate.
-Radiotherapy has a role in multimodality treatment after surgery, and also for situations where not of all the cancer has been removed after prostatectomy.
-Surgery is still an option in situations where prior radiotherapy has failed to cure cancer, although in this setting the functional outcomes are worse.
+Radiotherapy is an established alternative to surgery, particularly in men in whom surgery may not be appropriate.
+It has a role in multimodality treatment, and also in the salvage setting when cancer returns after prostatectomy.
+Surgery is still a curative option in situations where prior radiotherapy has failed, although in this setting the functional outcomes are worse.

 How does radiotherapy work?